-Our industry is ever evolving – and this year’s UK Construction Week Birmingham reflects that, with the three-day show highlighting the biggest issues, including culture change, diversity, skills, fire safety, sustainability, offsite manufacturing, mental health, and improving diversity and inclusion.
+Our industry is ever evolving – and this year’s UK Construction Week (UKCW) Birmingham reflects that, with the three-day show highlighting the biggest issues, including culture change, diversity, skills, fire safety, sustainability, offsite manufacturing, mental health, and improving diversity and inclusion.

 Visitor registration for UK Construction Week Birmingham (UKCW Birmingham), the UK’s largest event for the built environment, is now live, with the popular three-day show returning to Birmingham’s NEC from 4th to 6th October 2022.

 Officially opened by architect and Channel 4 presenter George Clarke, UKCW Birmingham is the must-attend construction event this Autumn and is expecting around 25,000 attendees.